 A crumpled up piece of newspaper and a handful of dry kindling is all that is needed to get a fire going.
 2-3 sticks of firewood may be added once a good fire is going.

-Once the fire is roaring, after about 10 minutes or so, add a couple more sticks of dry, seasoned firewood.
-Lay firewood in parallel, along the base of the firebox on top of existing wood and coals.
+Once the fire is roaring, after about 2 minutes or so, close the ash pan.
+Add a couple more sticks of dry, seasoned firewood.
+Lay firewood in parallel, along the bottom of the firebox on top of existing wood and coals.
 Unlike a campfire, the Kuuma stove is designed to allow for plenty of air flow surrounding the wood.

 About 20 minutes after ignition, the firebox should be very active and all wood should be well ignited.
-At this time, close the ash pan door, keeping the damper in the up/open position.
+You should be seeing no smoke up the chimney.
+At this time, you can begin to damper down the middle lever, which controls the air intake.

 After about 45 minutes from ignition, the sauna hot room should be about 130-140f.
 As the stove heats and the fire becomes hungry for more wood, use the ash rake to pull hot coals from the back of the fire box to the front, then lay on a stick or two of firewood, again in parallel and on top of the coals.
 Pulling coals forward is a very important procedure.
 As the Kuuma stove burns from front to back, bringing coals to the front enhances the burn rate and efficiency (Kuuma means “hot” in Finnish!).

-Once the sauna hot room is up to desired temperature, begin “tuning” the stove by lowering the damper to about ¾.
+Once the sauna hot room is up to desired temperature, “tune” the stove by lowering the damper to just a bit above the closed position.
 This reduces air flow and burn rate, but counterintuitively produces more heat.
 70% of the heat in a stick of firewood is from the gasses from combustion.
 We capture this energy by turning smoke into flame.
 A well tuned Kuuma produces “the dancing blue flame.”
-A mature fire with damper at ¾ to ½ open produces the most heat while consuming the least amount of wood, keeping the heat within the hot room vs. going up the chimney.
+A mature fire with damper slightly open produces the most heat while consuming the least amount of wood, keeping the heat within the hot room vs. going up the chimney.

 Also, one can tend to a Kuuma sauna from the outside, just by observing the chimney.
 A clean burn means zero smoke is being emitted from the chimney.
 We are looking to achieve no smoke and only heat trails emitting from the chimney.
 The Kuuma should burn smoke free starting about about 10 minutes after ignition and throughout the entire sauna session.
+(With the upside down fire technique, we are able to reduce the smoke up the chimney to virtually zero).
 Seeing smoke means the fire needs tending.
 More oxygen and pulling coals forward are the two primary solutions to a smokey fire.